swagftw/stripe_pay_service/README.md

 #### ``DEPLOYED SERVER``

-Go the postman environment and add `url` as `https://stripepayservice-production.up.railway.app/api/v1`
+Go to the postman environments and add variable `url` as `https://stripepayservice-production.up.railway.app/api/v1`

 ### REQUESTING